-Broadly speaking, analytical thinking means seeing similarities and differences between facts and ideas, looking for patterns and trends, identifying real examples of an abstract principle, after breaking something into its different parts.
+Broadly speaking, analytical thinking means breaking something into its different parts, seeing similarities and differences between facts and ideas, looking for patterns and trends, and/or identifying real examples of an abstract principle.

-Critical reading requires you to be an active reader, continually evaluating what your read.
+Critical reading requires you to be an active reader, continually evaluating what you read.
 You need to think about and respond to what the writer is arguing.
 Look for omissions, assumptions and evidence.
-Imagine you are asking the author ‘How do you know?’
+Imagine you are asking the author ‘how do you know?’

 At first you may have to rely largely on other experts in the field to see what critiques have been made.
 As you become more knowledgeable you can increasingly rely on your own ideas.

 At a sentence level, you should pay particular attention to words and phrases that link ideas or mark transitions.
-This may include terms like however, in addition, because, if, on the other hand.
+This may include terms like 'however', 'in addition', 'because', 'if', and 'on the other hand'.
 These tell you how the writer sees the relationship between ideas.
-You should also look for expressions that reveal the writer’s attitude, such as clearly and unfortunately.
+You should also look for expressions that reveal the writer’s attitude, such as 'clearly' and 'unfortunately'.